 Paediatric chiropractor Williamstown

 Williamstown Health Hub for Kids provides gentle, evidence-based chiropractic care for babies, toddlers, and children.
-Our team includes Greer Watson, one of the few qualified Paediatric Chiropractors in Melbourne’s inner west.
+Led by Dr Greer Watson (DICCP), one of the few qualified Paediatric Chiropractors in Australia, with over 21 years of clinical experience and 17 years of specialist paediatric focus.

 What is paediatric chiropractic?

 Unlike adult chiropractic, paediatric techniques use minimal force – often no more pressure than you’d use to test the ripeness of a tomato.
-Our practitioners assess your child’s movement, posture, and nervous system function, then provide age-appropriate care that works with their developing body.
+Our practitioner assesses your child’s movement, posture, and nervous system function, then provides age-appropriate care that works with their developing body.

-Paediatric chiropractors complete advanced training in infant and child development, birth trauma, and gentle techniques designed specifically for young patients.
-This isn’t scaled-down adult chiropractic – it’s a completely different approach.
+Paediatric chiropractors complete advanced postgraduate training – such as the Diplomate of Clinical Chiropractic Paediatrics (DICCP) – in infant and child development, birth trauma, and gentle techniques designed specifically for young patients.
+This isn’t scaled-down adult chiropractic – it’s a completely different discipline.

 Conditions we help with